real-jame/realjame/content/note/2023-09-25-corru-observer.md

 date: 2023-09-25
 published: true
 ---
 corru.observer is a very strange website.
 It's an interactive story that's part 3D game, part visual novel, part website.
-[Hypertext fiction](https://en.wikipedia.org/wiki/Hypertext_fiction) at its finest.
+[Hypertext fiction](https://en.wikipedia.org/wiki/Hypertext_fiction) at its finest.<!--more-->

 When I stumbled across it, I basically spent the rest of my night playing it for 3 hours straight.
 It's right up my wheelhouse, and great stuff!!
 I really do not want to say *anything* about what corru.observer is about. **If you think you are interested, stop reading and play it now.**